roberts/hardhat-laravel/docs/web3.md

 	- Creates a Transaction (to=null, data=deploy data) and lets the pipeline sign/broadcast/confirm.
 	- A built-in listener persists a Contract row on TransactionConfirmed using receipt.contractAddress and the ABI from tx.meta.

+Optional flags and follow‑ups:

+- `--auto-verify`: when set, after the deploy confirms and the Contract is persisted, a `VerifyContractJob` is queued automatically.
+Network is inferred from `--network` or `--chain-id`.
+- Manual verify: `php artisan web3:verify 0xDeployedAddress --chain-id=8453` (or `--network=base`).
+Add `--queue` with `--contract-id` to run in the background.

+Notes:

+- Contracts must exist in the Hardhat `blockchain/` project.
+This package does not read Solidity from Laravel folders or from this package itself.
+- ABIs are not written to disk by Laravel; they’re saved to the `contracts.abi` column when the transaction confirms.

 ### CREATE2 option

 - If you need deterministic addresses, include a salt and factory address in function_params/meta.